28 Day Rainfall Forecast

 Melbourne 28-day Rainfall Forecast

-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are six main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, Western Australia, the south Pacific, the southeast Pacific, and South America.
+The hemispheric long wave pattern has been relatively slow moving in recent weeks.
+There are five main troughs.
+Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, Western Australia, New Zealand, the south Pacific, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 18 July to 22 July, 27 July to 31 July, and 14 August to 18 August.
-Rain events originating in the tropics and moving south are possible about 4 August to 8 August, 8 August to 12 August, and 13 August to 17 August.
-Over Western Australia the strongest cold fronts should occur about 17 July to 21 July, 21 July to 25 July, and 14 August to 18 August.Forecast Explanation
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 21 August to 25 August, 25 August to 29 August, and 31 August to 4 September.
+Rain events originating in the tropics and moving south are possible about 8 August to 12 August, 12 August to 16 August, and 22 August to 26 August.
+Over Western Australia the strongest cold fronts should occur about 10 August to 14 August, 14 August to 18 August, and 20 August to 24 August.Forecast Explanation

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.